-- 1 In the NBX NetSet Main Menu window (Figure 97), click Device Configuration and then the Digital Line Cards tab.
-See Figure 98. - 2 From the Select Device Type pull-down list, select T1/ISDN Board List and click Apply. - 3 Select the board for which you want to change the IP settings and click IP Settings (Figure 92).
+- 1 On the Digital Line Cards tab, select T1/ISDN Board List from the Select Device Type drop-down list and click Apply. - 2 Select the board for which you want to change the IP settings and click IP Settings. - 3 To assign IP addresses automatically, enter the first address in the First IP Address field.

-If the dialog box has no IP Settings button, you have not yet installed the IP licenses.
-You must install them before you can proceed.

-Figure 138 Digital Line Card IP Settings Dialog Box - T1 DS1

-4 To assign IP addresses automatically, enter the first address in the First IP Address field.
 The system sequentially adds the remaining addresses.
+3C10116D T1 Digital Line Cards work need only one IP address.